Richard S. Brown: Life and career

 In 1990, Brown challenged Wisconsin Supreme Court Justice Donald Steinmetz, a conservative incumbent, in his reelection bid.
 After a contentious campaign, Brown was defeated in the April general election, despite receiving considerable support and the endorsement of the Milwaukee Journal.
 Brown continued to serve on the Court of Appeals; in May 2007, he was named the court's chief judge and assumed that office on August 1.

 On February 2, 2015, Brown announced his retirement from the Court of Appeals, effective August 2.

+Personal life and family

+Richard Brown is a son of Manny S. Brown and his wife Jeanne (née Levin).
+Manny Brown was an attorney in Racine and served four terms in the Wisconsin State Assembly in the 1960s.

+Richard Brown married Nancy Lynn Cory in August 1969.
+They have four adult children.